awslabs/llrt/llrt_modules/README.md

 ## License

-This library is licensed under the Apache-2.0 License.
+This module is licensed under the Apache-2.0 License.